elpato-dev/OSINT-compass/README.md

 For alerting you need to deploy a Postgresql datbase on render.
 Additionally you need something that can run cron jobs (on render they are paid only) and run the OSINT-compass-alert-cron in what ever intervall you want it to send out alerts.

 To simplify this process in the future we plan on releasing a Docker image, that combines all the services.

-## Extending the tool

-The tool was designed with extensibility in mind.
-Check out the guide on how to extend it [here](https://github.com/elpato-dev/OSINT-compass/edit/main/extension_guide.md).

 ## Additional Information
 Future ideas: